ambanum/disinfo.quaidorsay.fr/_pages/index.md

 					Fight against disinformation
 				</h1>
 				<h2 class="subtitle">
-					We aim at reinforcing the democratic antibodies that are present in our societies.<br/>
+					We aim at reinforcing the democratic antibodies that are present in our societies.
-					We are building the place where those who work towards coherence and authenticity gather.
 				</h2>
 			</div>
 		</div>